-The Barnard Exempt Firemen’s Association was incorporated for the relief, aid, and assistance of the members thereof, and their families, who are disabled or indigent, and the promotion of the welfare of the volunteer fire service in the Barnard Fire District.
+The Barnard Exempt Firemen’s Association was incorporated in 1935 for the relief, aid, and assistance of the members thereof, and their families, who are disabled or indigent, and the promotion of the welfare of the volunteer fire service in the Barnard Fire District.
 Members of the Barnard Fire Department are also accorded the same privileges.

 For years the volunteer fireman, closely knit by the bonds of common responsibility in protecting the lives and property of his neighbors, have looked forward to retaining the fellowship, of the men he served with, in the years to come.

 It was with this thought in mind that an “Exempt Firemen’s Association” should be formed.
 Any fireman having served with the Barnard Fire Department could still retain this fellowship, once he left the active group, if he so desired.

 Exempt, as referred to in this publication is a person who has served five (5) years in the volunteer fire service, New York State requires a volunteer firemen to serve five (5) years prior to receiving his “Exemption Certificate.”